Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Zilber-Pink implies uniform Mordell-Lang for curves

 In~\cite{Pink2005preprint}*{Conjecture~6.1}, Pink formulates a more general version of the following conjecture.
 It is a special case of a conjecture on mixed Shimura varieties that belongs to a circle of ideas usually referred to as the `Zilber-Pink conjecture(s)'.

 \begin{conjecture}[Pink] Let $\pi \colon A \to B$ be an algebraic family of abelian varieties over~$\C$.
 Consider an irreducible subvariety $X \subset A$ of dimension~$d$ such that $X$ is not contained in any proper closed subgroup scheme of~$A$.
-Then the set of points $x \in X$ that are contained in a subgroup of~$A_{\pi(x)}$ of codimension $> d$ is not Zariski dense in~$X$. \end{conjecture}
+Then the set of points $x \in X$ that are contained in a subgroup of codimension $> d$ of the fiber~$A_{\pi(x)}$ above $\pi(x) \in B$ is not Zariski dense in~$X$. \end{conjecture}

 The idea behind this is that based on the dimensions, one would not expect any intersection between $X$ and a subgroup scheme of codimension $> d$, so intersection points are `unlikely' and should therefore form a `sparse' subset of~$X$.
 See Zannier's book~\cite{ZannierBook} for background information on the subject of `unlikely intersections'.